 The Graduate Council is a standing committee of the Faculty Senate and reports to the Senate on graduate policy and curriculum matters.
 The Graduate Council deals with policy issues and standards for the university.
 New graduate program requests, changes to existing graduate programs, additions, deletions and modifications to graduate courses, and new policies or changes to existing graduate policies are initiated and reviewed by the Graduate Council.
 New graduate degree programs require final approval by the Board of Trustees, and approval for doctoral programs is required from the Florida Board of Governors.
 The Graduate Council has four committees that examine and formulate policies and procedures, hear petitions for variances from graduate program or university requirements, review new graduate program requests, review changes to existing graduate programs, additions, deletions and modifications to graduate courses, and provide input on graduate program reviews, among other matters.
-Each committee consists of four senate members and at least three non-senate members.
-For specific duties of the committees and the Council please see section 3.10.5 of the Faculty Senate Constitution at http://www.facultysenate.ucf.edu/constitution/index.asp.
+For specific duties and membership requirements of the committees and the Council please see section 3.10.5 of the Faculty Senate Constitution at http://www.facultysenate.ucf.edu/constitution/index.asp.

 College Graduate Coordinators